 Black Whirlwind: These Lotus Assassins really aren't all that tough; they're just trained well.
 I've seen men a lot tougher than this run scared from a fight, but not these guys.
 They're like well-trained dogs, and just as dangerous... though they smell slightly better, and I'm willing to bet they wouldn't taste as good over a plate of rice.
 Damn it, now I'm getting hungry... and thirsty.
 Let's get this finished so I can get something to drink.

-In the first game, upon seeing that the Conduit is seconds from closing, Shepard decides that the only option available is to gun the throttle, charge through a ton of Geth including several Colossus and hurl the Mako through a Mass Relay.
-Considering that Shepard has no way of knowing if either they nor the Mako could even survive the trip, this plan was downright bonkers in retrospect.
+- In the first game, upon seeing that the Conduit is seconds from closing, Shepard decides that the only option available is to gun the throttle, charge through a ton of Geth including several Colossus and hurl the Mako through a Mass Relay.
+Considering that Shepard has no way of knowing if either they nor the Mako could even survive the trip.

 Male Boss 1: (while on top of a huge steel ball dropping 30 stories just to catch up to Loren) I'M COMIN' FOR YA, FRENCHIE!

-Also from Blazblue, Bang Shishigami, who is so Crazy Awesome that listing everything he's done would probably double the length of this page.
-Suffice to say, his super mode involves him jumping into the air, yelling the most manly battle cry ever, and then teleporting and dashing around the opponent with THIS plays.
+- Also from Blazblue, Bang Shishigami, who is so Crazy Awesome that listing everything he's done would probably double the length of this page.
+But to name one example, his super mode involves him jumping into the air, yelling the most manly battle cry ever, and then teleporting and dashing around the opponent with THIS plays.